 The faculty and staff of USD 382, including teachers, paraprofessionals, office staff, cafeteria personnel, bus drivers and custodial staff will receive training on bullying, prevention of bullying, and means of intervention, including how it relates to the district's discipline policies and how to make appropriate referrals.
-Training needs will be assessed and staff development will be provided.
+Training needs will be assessed and staff development will be provided, a face to face workshop is offered at the beginning of the year and is available online thru the end of the academic year.